Public Safety

 Parking is permitted in all paved and gravel parking lots designated for student parking.
 Parking is not permitted in fire lanes; within 10 feet of a fire hydrant; along yellow-painted curbs; within 20 feet of a crosswalk; within 30 feet of an intersection, stop sign or other traffic control device; alongside or opposite any street excavation or obstruction, outside designated parking lanes or any place where signs prohibit parking.

 Students are not permitted to park vehicles in visitor parking areas.
-Only vehicles displaying a state of Ohio handicap placard shall be parked in handicap parking areas.
+Only vehicles displaying a State of Ohio handicap placard shall be parked in handicap parking areas.
 Illegal parking in handicap zones, whether on public or private property, is a minor misdemeanor punishable under state law.

-For more information, contact the Campus Safety & Security Director at 140 Technology Education Lab: (419) 995-8499.
+For more information, contact the Campus Public Safety Supervisor located in the Technical Education Lab Room 140 or by phone at (419) 995-8499.

 Campus Environment